dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 (Please take note that these todo's are tailored for me personally and may not apply to you, reader.)

+- GET THE TODO's SORTED FROM CLASSES! :)
 - WIN+SHIFT+C : gives you the colour hex tag! (note this and other random keyboard shortcuts somewhere - and also the usual ones)
 - **Get back to training with Python**
 - **Go through each main subject and the content covered in teh notes and expand on them in respective sections of this vault**
 - **Rationalise/rationalize/organise! each topic/content in this vault**
 	- Create a brief intro to each page/section
+- picoctf
+	- Online CTF platform allowing for creative learning
+-  MattKC Video on PS2 Savefile Recovery
+- Bash scripting basics
+- Find out if there is a difference from an email blocklist and an email blacklist
 - Stacking Tandems
 - Regarding the VirtualLab project - some resources will be:
 	- VulnHub - https://www.vulnhub.com/